PurdueAF/purdue-af/docs/source/guide-dask.rst

    that it contains ``dask-gateway``, ``ipykernel`` and ``ipywidgets`` packages.

-Please refer to the following page for detailed documentation about Dask Gateway at Purdue Analysis Facility: :doc:`doc-dask-gateway`.
+Please refer to the following page for detailed documentation about Dask Gateway at Purdue Analysis Facility: :doc:`guide-dask-gateway`.